swang392/Sprout/README.md

 ## Overview
 ### Description
-Sprout is a personal fitness app, that allows you to create custom fitness and wellness plans that suits your needs.
-You can share your daily accomplishments with friends on the app.
+Sprout is a personalized health tracking app, and primarily focuses on fitness, diet, and mental health.
+Users can add daily and weekly tasks to their to-do list and share their daily accomplishments to a global feed.
+Sprout also recommends tasks to ensure that users are prioritizing all aspects of wellness.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Health and Fitness (and some Social)
 - **Mobile:** Gives push notifications to remind you about daily health tasks to keep you on track.
 Uses Google Maps API to locate users near you.
 - **Story:** Allows users to create fitness and health plans for themselves and share their self-improvement journeys with others.